osrsGoalsTracker/goalTrackerDao/README.md

 # OSRS Goal Tracker DAO

-A Java library for managing RuneScape player goals and progress tracking in DynamoDB.
+A Java library for managing RuneScape character goals and progress tracking in DynamoDB.

 ## Installation